 Revisions to the net rates of return have been made back to quarter one 2011 as a result of updated source data and are in line with the UK National Accounts revisions policy.

 Capital Employed and Capital Consumption

 Provisional SIC 2007 estimates for capital employed and capital consumption are used to calculate the rates of return.
-Due to the postponement of the release of Capital Stocks and Capital Consumption estimates (see the information notice available on the National Statistics website), the estimates in this release have been produced using the assumption that the classification change will affect capital by sector in a similar way to Gross Operating Surplus.
+Due to the postponement of the release of Capital Stocks and Capital Consumption estimates (see the information notice available on the ONS website), the estimates in this release have been produced using the assumption that the classification change will affect capital by sector in a similar way to Gross Operating Surplus.
 This method has been used since the Profitability of UK Companies second quarter 2011 statistical bulletin and will continue until the Capital Stocks and Capital Consumption estimates are available.

 Understanding the data